Waiting for "Superman": Release

 Waiting for "Superman" premiered in the US on September 24, 2010, in theaters in New York and Los Angeles, with a rolling wider release that began on October 1, 2010.
 During its opening weekend in New York City and Los Angeles, the film grossed $141,000 in four theaters, averaging $35,250 per theater.

 Promotion

 Bill Gates, who is interviewed in the documentary, helped to promote the film, appearing at its premier at the Sundance Film Festival and the Toronto International Film Festival.
 Gates decided to promote the film after director Davis Guggenheim gave a private screening, soon after which the film was acquired by Paramount Pictures.

 At the 2010 NBC Education Nation, Joe Scarborough and Mika Brzezinski held a town hall discussing the documentary.

-Oprah Winfrey discussed Waiting for "Superman" with Guggenheim on an episode of her show dedicated to education reform, during which Mark Zuckerberg announced $100 million dollar pledge to New Jersey public schools.
+Oprah Winfrey discussed Waiting for "Superman" with Guggenheim on an episode of her show dedicated to education reform, during which Mark Zuckerberg announced $100 million pledge to New Jersey public schools.